mahilab/CodeSnippets/C#/Tween/README.md

 **Description:**

-C# Implementation of common [easing/tweening functions](https://easings.net/).
+C# implementation of common [easing/tweening functions](https://easings.net/).
 These are particularly useful for creating smooth animations and transitions in Unity Engine when used in conjunction with the built-in `Lerp` functions.

 **Usage:**